rafalkapusta/give_away_app/README.md

 Still underconstruction but main features like landing page and user authorization are ready.

 Uses firebase authorization.
-Redux controlls the state of whole app.
+Redux controls the state of whole app.

-After registration user can proceed to section for authoriset users only.
+After registration user can proceed to section for authorized users only.
 This section is still underconstruction.

 Page is fully responsive.